ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
 If $I$ is the number of
-inversions in an input array of $n$ records, then Insertion sort will run in what time?
+inversions in an input array of $n$ elements, then Insertion sort will run in what time?

 - [x] $O(n+I)$